chartmann1590/WeTime/docs/FEATURES.md

 - Option to show shared events in a middle column
 - Toggle to show/hide shared events in side-by-side view
 - Different visual indicators for different event types

+## AI Assistant

+### Overview
+The AI Assistant is an intelligent calendar assistant powered by Ollama that allows users to interact with their calendar using natural language.
+Users can ask questions about their schedule, view upcoming events, and create new events through conversational chat.

+### Features
+- **Natural Language Queries**: Ask questions about your calendar in plain English
+- **Schedule Viewing**: Query upcoming events, today's schedule, or events for specific dates
+- **Event Creation**: Create new calendar events through conversation
+- **Date Awareness**: The AI understands current date/time and distinguishes between past and future events
+- **Calendar Integration**: Fully integrated with your existing calendars and events

+### Usage
+1. Configure Ollama settings in Settings → AI Assistant
+2. Click the chat button in the bottom-right corner of the calendar page
+3. Ask questions or create events using natural language

+For detailed setup and usage instructions, see [AI Assistant Documentation](./AI_ASSISTANT.md).